nyingi/Rocket.Libraries.Validation/README.md

 A Functional C# validation library

 # What It Is
-This is a simple library that allows you to organize validation rules and then evaluate the rules during runtime with an exception getting throw if any of the rules, fails.
+This is a simple library that allows you to organize validation rules and then evaluate the rules during runtime with an exception getting thrown if any of the rules, fails.

 # Why Use a Library?
 Well first off, GiGo - validation can be very mundane but it is essential in all serious applications.